Vaccine research. How do you sort through all of the research on vaccines and determine which is true, and which is false?

 I decided that I would take a look at the articles that were shared – most of the time from “natural” websites – and always check for valid sources first… for references to government documents or scientific studies (typically linked in the body of the text or listed at the bottom of the article).
 If the information was not well-referenced, I would take the claims in these articles and search for evidence elsewhere.
 I would try to find stories from “reputable” news sources or studies published on PubMed or Google Scholar.
 If I couldn’t find anything, I’d drop the claims and move on.
 If I did find something, I’d save or bookmark it along with the original article.

-By the way, when you start your research, it’s good to make sure you’re saving any links to studies that you feel are important in order to reference them later.
-Organize your bookmarks or make new folders in your email inbox and email yourself links.
-These are a couple of ways in which I compile and save information.
+When you start your research, it’s good to make sure you’re saving any links to studies that you feel are important in order to reference them later.
+Organize your bookmarks in your web browser or make new folders in your email inbox and email yourself links.
+Google docs would also be a good option.
+These are a few ways in which I have previously compiled and saved information.
 Do it however it works for you.
-This is just one way you can organize the information.

-I would say it’s also a good idea to include a folder for “Corruption” – due to vaccine manufacturers being sued for fraud, science being manipulated for profit, conflicts of interest, etc. The CDC and FDA having a record of approving pharmaceutical products that are later removed from the market due to lack of efficacy or flat out killing people… Not to mention the fact that our government and pharmaceutical companies tend to pass employees/professionals back and forth fairly often.
+Finally, would say it’s important to include a folder for “Corruption” or “Misconduct” due to vaccine manufacturers being sued for fraud, science being manipulated for profit, conflicts of interest, etc. The CDC and FDA have a record of approving pharmaceutical products that are later removed from the market due to lack of efficacy or flat out killing people… Senior scientists at the CDC have even come forward stating that corruption in research due to industry influence is becoming the norm.
+Not to mention the fact that our government and pharmaceutical companies tend to pass employees/professionals back and forth fairly often.
 One such example is in the case of Julie Gerberding, the director of the CDC during the time when the fraudulent study on Merck’s MMR vaccine was published, who ultimately received a position as the president of Merck’s vaccine division.

-You’ll come across articles about the issue of trust and fraud in your search, and it does matter.
+So yes, you will come across articles about the issue of trust and fraud in your search, and it does matter.
 Ultimately, much of what this all comes down to is whether or not you believe we can trust our government and the vaccine manufacturers.
 There is science and evidence on both sides of this issue.
-Unfortunately in my experience, much of what is presented on the pro-vaccine and pro-vaccine mandate side of the spectrum appears to be heavily funded by corporate interests.
+Unfortunately in my experience, much of what is presented on the pro-vaccine and pro-vaccine mandate side of the issue appears to be heavily funded by corporate interests, and the research which shows vaccines are not as effective as we have been led to believe, or are unsafe, typically does not receive media attention.

 I hope this helps you get started on your journey to research this issue more.
 Thanks for reading, and please let me know in the comments if you have any questions.